r9y9/wavenet_vocoder/docs/content/index.md

 This page provides audio samples for the open source implementation of the WaveNet vocoder.

 1. WaveNet vocoder conditioned on mel-spectrogram
-2. (Not yet) WaveNet vocoder conditioned on mel-spectrogram and speaker embedding
+2. WaveNet vocoder conditioned on mel-spectrogram and speaker-embedding
 3. (Not yet) DeepVoice3 + WaveNet vocoder

 ## WaveNet vocoder conditioned on mel-spectrogram